OvRcode/ovrride/README.md

 2. Configure MAMP Preferences: ports: PHP = port 80, MySQL = port 3306 and Document Root = /path_to/public_html

-3. Export and download a copy of the database in SQL format from cPanel phpMyAdmin.
+3. Export and download a copy of the remote database in SQL format from cPanel phpMyAdmin.

-4. Create a database and database user with the values in wp-config.php using [phpMyAdmin](http://***REMOVED***/MAMP/?language=English)
+4. Create a local database and database user with the values in wp-config.php using [phpMyAdmin](http://***REMOVED***/MAMP/?language=English)

 5. Run [these](https://gist.github.com/AJ-Acevedo/0b09bedc776895fb6f93) SQL queries on the new local database: